altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - pendingTags:<assetId> [<str>, ...]
 [DISK]: list of tags that should be applied to a local piv that hasn't been uploaded yet - deleted on logout.
 - pivDate:<assetId> <int>: date of each local piv
 - pivMap:<assetId> <str>: maps the id of a local piv to the id of its uploaded counterpart - the converse of `rpivMap`.
 They are temporarily set to `true` for pivs on the upload queue.
+- pivTagsCarrousel: [<str>, ...]: list of tags of the piv currently shown in CarrouselView
 - previousError <object> [DISK]: stores the last error experienced by the application, if any
 - recurringUser <bool> [DISK]: whether the user is new to the app or has already used it - to redirect to either signup or login
 - renameTag(Local|Uploaded|ManageTags) <str>: tag currently being renamed in LocalView/UploadedView/ManageTagsView